NickMcConnell/AngbandPlus/lib/help/readme.txt

 10. Sub-section headings are denoted by '--- Sub-section Heading ---'.
 11. Information on document authors and editors and revisions should be included at the end of each document.
-12. Indenting increments by 5 spaces each time.
+12. Indenting increments by 4 or 5 spaces each time.

 === Hyperlinks ===